Non-Destructive Testing (NDT) of Unfired Glazes

 - Conduct a feasibility study

-- Provide potential customised solutions.
+- Provide potential customized solutions.

 - Evaluating client needs and the manufacturing facility

-- Identifying method/process improvements
+- Identifying method / process improvements

-- Cost analysis improvements.
+- Cost analysis improvements

-Finally, a report is provided with recommendations.
+- Delivering a report with recommendations.